-Significance, conditions: In the Thermenregion, Zierfandler (Spätrot) and Rotgipfler are often vinified as a Spätrot-Rotgipfler, either blended as cuvée or already planted, mixed together, in the vineyard.
-Zierfandler requires the best vineyard sites and makes few demands on the soil.
-It is sensitive to winter frost and very prone to Botrytis, but also is very tolerant to dryness and calcareous soils.
+In the Thermenregion, Zierfandler (Spätrot) and Rotgipfler are sometimes vinified as a Spätrot-Rotgipfler, either blended as two separate varieties or grown and harvested together in the same vineyard.
+Zierfandler requires the best vineyards and also likes soil that provides only a shallow root depth.
+It is sensitive to winter frosts and highly prone to botrytis, but also very tolerant of dry conditions and lime-rich soils.

 Area under vine in Austria

 (as a proportion of the variety’s total area)

 The Leithaberg and Neusiedlersee wine-growing regions overlap by almost 160 ha (Rieds Hausberg and Neuberg), according to the Austrian Wine Law.
 This means that the listed area under vine in Burgenland is 160 ha less than the actual total area across all wine-growing regions in Burgenland.

 When the grapes are well ripened, the wines are characterised by extract, a pleasant acidity and delicate floral notes.
 Trockenbeeren-auslese displays a honey-like bouquet that can be complemented by mineral notes.
 Prädikatswein from this variety has excellent storage potential.